meta-scriptArmani White Details How To Use Social Media To Shape Your Career In GRAMMY U Masterclass | GRAMMY.com

 news

-Press Play On GRAMMY U Mixtape: Dear Diary Monthly Member Playlist
+Press Play On GRAMMY U Mixtape: Sunscreen & Suntans Monthly Member Playlist

 The GRAMMY U Mixtape is a monthly, genre-spanning playlist to quench your thirst for new tunes, all from our talented members.
-Much like a diary entry, this month's mix of rock, alternative, and indie tracks reflect a range of emotions.
+This summer playlist is a vibrant mix of bubblegum pop and soulful tunes that will have you bopping as you soak up the sun.

 Did you know that among all GRAMMY U members, songwriting and performance are some of the most sought after fields of study?
 This playlist dedicates a space to hear what these members are creating today!